FILMS

 Laika, Our Hero (Popular Science) - Webby Nominee

-I’ve accompanied Field Museum researchers to an undocumented part of the Amazon rainforest, co-producing the educational miniseries, “The Brain Scoop’s Amazon Adventures.”
+I’ve accompanied Field Museum researchers to an undocumented part of the Amazon rainforest, co-producing the YouTube educational miniseries “The Brain Scoop’s Amazon Adventures.”
 Along with the amazing Emily Graslie and a rag-tag crew of scientists, we made the whole series with one DSLR camera, two lenses, and entirely by the seats of our pants.
-Also, I direct documentaries of all sorts, like a Thrillist series featuring a tarot card reader, burlesque dancer, and brass band.
+Also, I direct documentaries of all sorts, like a Thrillist series featuring a woman owned and run burlesque performing arts group, a tarot card reader, and a brass band.
 And I find stories lost and forgotten in archives, like my viral Science Friday short film “Diary of a Snake Bite Death.”

 The Brain Scoop’s Amazon Adventure #1 (The Field Museum) - Webby Honoree